mongodb/mongo-python-driver/doc/faq.rst

 Prior to PyMongo version 1.7, the correct way is to only save naive :class:`~datetime.datetime` instances, and to save all dates as UTC.
 In versions >= 1.7, the driver will automatically convert aware datetimes to UTC before saving them.
-All datetimes retrieved from the server (no matter what version of the driver you're using) will be naive and represent UTC.
+By default, datetimes retrieved from the server (no matter what version of the driver you're using) will be naive and represent UTC.
+In newer versions of the driver you can set the :class:`~pymongo.connection.Connection` `tz_aware` parameter to ``True``, which will cause all :class:`~datetime.datetime` instances returned from that Connection to be aware (UTC).
+This setting is recommended, as it can force application code to handle timezones properly.

 .. warning:: Be careful not to save naive :class:`~datetime.datetime` instances that are not UTC (i.e. the result of calling